nathanljones/hangman/readme.md

 6. Check if lives used up
 7. Check if winning

+# TODO
+- [ ] don't decrement if letter is already in the list - warn the player

 ### Future Enhancements
 - [ ] Read words in from a file
 - [ ] Terminal display of hangman